janelia-cellmap/LeibNetz/README.md

-# architectures
+# LeibNetz
-A collection of existing and custom built models for use with DaCapo and other ML training pipelines.
+A lightweight and modular library for rapidly developing and constructing PyTorch models deep learning.